 In the still of early morning, even city dwellers can hear the dawn chorus—the singing of early birds—especially in the spring.
 If that sound has ever inspired you to learn more about its makers, now is a great time of year to follow up on that impulse.

-When first learning how to bird watch, it may seem overwhelming: What tools do you need, where do you go, and how do you even begin to differentiate one bird from another?
+When first wanted to Learn Bird Watching it may seem overwhelming: What tools do you need, where do you go, and how do you even begin to differentiate one bird from another?

 To start, I would download an app such as Merlin Bird ID, or purchase a field guide book such as Peterson’s Field Guide to Birds of Western North America.
 This will allow you to understand the physical characteristics of certain species as well as their habitats throughout the year.